From the author:

 Hardly one Company has been spared.
 The belief that benchmarking is the guarantor of success has been haunting the management and HR departments for years.
 There are hardly any textbooks, specialist articles, congresses, seminars or workshops that do without best practice examples - some even only consist of such examples.
 But beware of the supposedly best - even in personnel marketing benchmarking leads directly into the dead end!

-Why this is so, described the business journalist Karl Pilsl in one of his books: "We have too many similar companies employing similar people, with similar training, doing similar work.
-They have similar ideas and produce similar products at similar prices in similar quality. "
+Why this is so, described the business journalist Karl Pilsl in one of his books: “We have too many similar companies that employ similar people with similar training who do similar jobs.
+They have similar ideas and produce similar products at similar prices and quality. ”

 What works elsewhere can not be bad?

 Let's look around - he's right.
 But how has this similarity come about?
 Quite simply: To be safe, the well-known best practice examples were copied mostly 1: 1.
 What else has worked so badly can not be so bad.
 Or is it?

 Differentiation with benchmarking?
 Wrong!
 This phenomenon can be observed in personal marketing, for example, in job advertisements that are similar to one another.
 I've already written about it.

 Obviously, one writes of the other, but this dreary uniformity can not be explained otherwise.
 Even claims, actually intended as an all-purpose feature, are already copied.

 Of course, the best practice method does not stop with social media activities: despite regular shitstorms, the production of videos with singing and dancing employees does not seem to tear.

 Best practice is NOT a successful method to differentiate itself as an attractive employer from others.
 Best practice is strictly Worst Practice.

 With Best Practice, no one comes to the fore, but rather follows in the footsteps of the originals.
 He always runs behind the original.
 It also happens that the examples are often not transferable.